 Since 1999 she has taught at The New School where she is on the faculty of the Creative Writing Program.
 She teaches undergraduate courses in playwriting and multi-genre creative writing, open to degree students and continuing ed students.

-She has been a guest author at the University of Michigan, where she has taught and mentored writing students and theatre students, and she was on the faculty of Arizona State University's writing Conference.
+She has been a guest author at the University of Michigan, where she has taught and mentored writing students and theatre students.
+She has been on the faculty of Arizona State University's annual writing Conference - - Desert Nights, Rising Stars.

 She teaches workshops in playwriting, memoir, fiction, solo theater and performance.
 She has been Writer in Residence at the Frank McCourt High School for Writing and Journalism in NYC, has taught workshops at spas and resorts, and has taught students and public school teachers as an artist-in-the-schools for Lincoln Center Institute and Poets and Writers.